goharbor/community/SUBPROJECT_GOVERNANCE.md

 Subproject maintainership is scoped.
 It does not automatically grant Harbor Maintainer status or project-wide decision authority.

-### Harbor Maintainer

-Harbor Maintainers are the project-wide maintainers defined in `GOVERNANCE.md`.
-They are listed in `MAINTAINERS.md` and the CNCF `project-maintainers.csv` record for Harbor.
-New Harbor Maintainers must still be nominated and elected through the existing Harbor maintainer process.

 ## Subprojects

 A Harbor subproject is a long-lived area of responsibility under the Harbor